Bigjango13/Burlap/README.md

 Burlap started because I wanted to learn how to create a programming language.
 I knew about Sack and thought it would be a perfect way to dive in (and it was!).
 Anyway, here's the change log:

-- 1.1.3: Make errors less noisy, add multiline editing and highlighting to the REPL
+- 1.1.3: Make errors less noisy, add multiline editing, highlighting, and tab-completion to the REPL
-- 1.1.2: Added C iterop, `__burlap_throw`, and fixed global variables for imports.
+- 1.1.2: Added C iterop, `__burlap_throw`, and fixed global variables for imports
 - 1.1.1: Added file IO
-- 1.1.0: Rewrote tree walking interpeter to a stack based VM
+- 1.1.0: Rewrote tree walking interpreter to a stack based VM
 - 1.0.0: Rewrote C++ to Rust.
-Lists, while loops, input, imports, and more have been added.
+Lists, while loops, input, imports, and more have been added
 - 0.0.1: C++ version works for Sack v0.0.5
-- Beta: I tried to make a Sack to Python transpiler using Python regexes
+- Beta: I tried to make a Sack to Python transpiler in Python using regexes

 ## Extensions